Immigrants in Fairfax County

 - There are some jurisdictions that still recognize the I-247 form as an ICE detainer.
 If a prisoner is booked in to the ADC from another jurisdiction with the I-247 form, all paperwork shall be forwarded to Inmate Records and they will make the appropriate notifications to ICE.

 - In the event that a locally sentenced inmate's scheduled release date falls on a weekend or holiday, upon receipt of an ICE detainer pursuant to Code of Virginia 53.1-220.2, the following will apply.
 ICE will be notified to assume custody of the inmate within five days of his/her release.
-This is not applicable to Department of Corrections inmates.
+This is not applicable to Department of Corrections inmates and inmates that have a mandatory minimum sentence.

 - Any unusual circumstances that occur that are not covered in this policy shall be forwarded to Inmate Records for review and the final decision.